ziyunhx/storm-net-adapter/src/storm-starter/README.markdown

 You can submit (run) a topology contained in this uberjar to Storm via the `storm` CLI tool:

     # Example 1: Run the ExclamationTopology in local mode (LocalCluster)
-    $ storm jar target/storm-starter-*.jar org.apache.storm.starter.ExclamationTopology
+    $ storm jar target/storm-starter-*.jar org.apache.storm.starter.ExclamationTopology -local

     # Example 2: Run the RollingTopWords in remote/cluster mode,
     #            under the name "production-topology"
-    $ storm jar storm-starter-*.jar org.apache.storm.starter.RollingTopWords production-topology remote
+    $ storm jar target/storm-starter-*.jar org.apache.storm.starter.RollingTopWords production-topology

 With submitting you can run topologies which use multilang, for example, `WordCountTopology`.

-_Submitting a topology in local vs. remote mode:_
+### Submitting a topology in local vs. remote mode.
-It depends on the actual code of a topology how you can or even must tell Storm whether to run the topology locally (in an in-memory LocalCluster instance of Storm) or remotely (in a "real" Storm cluster).
-In the case of [RollingTopWords](src/jvm/storm/starter/RollingTopWords.java), for instance, this can be done by passing command line arguments.
-Topologies other than `RollingTopWords` -- such as [ExclamationTopology](src/jvm/storm/starter/ExclamationTopology.java) -- may behave differently, e.g. by always submitting to a remote cluster (i.e. hardcoded in a way that you, as a user, cannot change without modifying the topology code), or by requiring a customized configuration file that the topology code will parse prior submitting the topology to Storm.
-Similarly, further options such as the name of the topology may be user-configurable or be hardcoded into the topology code.
-So make sure you understand how the topology of your choice is set up and configured!
+You can also submit any topology in local mode via the `storm local` command, which works much like the `storm jar` command described above.
+If you need to run the examples from your IDE, you will need to modify the project slightly, to add a dependency on the `storm-server` module, and use `LocalCluster` to create a local cluster you can submit your topology to.
+Please see the documentation describing [Local Mode](https://github.com/apache/storm/blob/master/docs/Local-mode.md) for a complete overview of this topic.

 ## Running unit tests